nauraantariksa/ATAC-seq-Bioinformatics-Pipeline/README.md

 This GitHub page is a collection of scripts and general code used for the analysis of ATAC-seq datasets

 The pipeline of ATAC analyses is identical to that of ChIP-seq, except during **Filtering&Sorting and Deduplication**, where ChrM reads are removed.
 Additionally, peak calling with MACS2 uses different parameters.
 As such, this page will only elaborate on those differences.
-For:
-1) Trimming
-2) QC
-3) Alignment<br />
-please refer to the ChIP-Seq Bioinformatics Pipeline
+For trimming, QC, and alignment, please refer to the ChIP-Seq Bioinformatics Pipeline in https://github.com/nauraantariksa/ChIP-Bioinformatics-Pipeline

 Make sure these dependencies are installed in your system:<br />